JiHaoyu1997/snam_robot/README.md

-# snam_robot
+# SNAM ROBOT
+ROBOT CODE REPO

-For student research at TU Dresden
+For student research at TU Dresden - "Validating Virtual Spring Control for Compact, Low-Traffic Unsignalized Intersections: A Miniature Approach"

 # Abstract
 This project explores a distributed control approach for Autonomous Intersection Management (AIM) in small, single-lane intersections without traffic signals.
 Using ROS and Python, we implemented and tested a virtual spring-based coordination strategy on a scaled-down hardware platform.
 Compared to a simple grid-based baseline, our method significantly reduced the average vehicle travel time under low-traffic conditions.